coltoncs/fullstack-forum-react-express/frontend/README.md

 If you're wanting to clone this project for your own machine, it's important to get both your folder structure inline and your dependencies correct.
 - Yarn 1.22.17
 - NPM 8.7.0
 1. Create a folder in your development directory with the project name.
-Mine was called `fullstack` as seen on the diagram above.
+Mine was called `fullstack-forum-react-express` as seen on the diagram above.
 2. Inside your project folder, `mkdir frontend && cd frontend`
 3. `git clone` this repository into your newly created `frontend` folder.
 4. `yarn install`